Vitols999/QMS-WIKI/AxMaintainPageTOC.md

-## Differences in rendering TOC's
+## Differences in rendering TOCs

 Markdown files (Wiki pages) can be rendered using various rendering engines: GitHub, BitBucket, Google Chrome with markdown extension, ...

 These rendering engines are using different rules for link/anchor building in the case of non-ASCII header lines.
-The given script creates TOC's for rendering in GitHub.
-TOC links for header lines with non-ASCII characters might be broken when using different rendering engines.
+The given script creates TOCs

 [Here](https://johnmacfarlane.net/babelmark2/?text=%5BGo+to+the+anchor%5D(%23i-have-an-anchor)%0A%0A%23+%D0%9E%D1%81%D0%BD%D0%BE%D0%B2%D0%BD%D1%8B%D0%B5+%D1%84%D1%83%D0%BD%D0%BA%D1%86%D0%B8%D0%B8+QMS) you can see some of the rendering differences.